![]() |

 e) The scholarship recipient's practice shall meet the following requirements:

-1) be located in a designated shortage area;
+1) Be located in a designated shortage area;

-2) be a full-time, office-based practice providing direct patient care; and
+2) Be a full-time, office-based practice providing direct patient care; and

-3) provide continuous service at the rate of 12 months for each academic year of podiatric medical school supported by the scholarship.
+3) Provide continuous service at the rate of 12 months for each academic year of podiatric medical school supported by the scholarship.

-g) Scholarship recipients shall enter into a written contract with the Department that describes terms of the service obligation and contains provisions for enforcement of the contract.
+g) Scholarship recipients shall enter into a written contract with the Department that describes the terms of the service obligation and contains provisions for enforcement of the contract.

 h) Scholarship recipients who fail to fulfill their obligation to practice in designated shortage areas shall pay to the Department a sum equal to 3 times the amount of the annual scholarship grant for each year the recipient fails to fulfill that obligation.
-(Section 30 of the Act)
+(Section 30 of the Act) This sum represents the fair market value of services lost by the State of Illinois.

-2) The recipient and Department shall enter into a written contract that describes terms of the repayment and contains provisions for enforcement of the contract.
+2) The recipient and Department shall enter into a written contract that describes the terms of the repayment and contains provisions for enforcement of the contract.

-(Source: Amended at 32 Ill.
+(Source: Amended at 35 Ill.
 Reg.
-863, effective January 4, 2008) |
+4591, effective March 2, 2011)